jamesthetab/jamesthetab.github.io/_posts/2016-10-01-Swift-Launch.markdown

 ![png](/assets/eqn3.png)
 </div>

 This was implemented using the code below.
-The “quick graph preview”, within playgrounds, gave a powerful and compelling visualisation of the asymptotic approach to Pi.
+The “quick graph preview”, all within Playgrounds, gave a powerful and compelling visualisation of the asymptotic approach to Pi.

 <div style="text-align:center" markdown="1">
 ![png](/assets/eqn4.png)